The Univalence Principle: Structured 1-categories

 \begin{example}[Multicategories/Colored operads] A (non-symmetric) multicategory (or colored non-symmetric operad) (see, e.g., \cite[Section~I.2]{higher-ops-higher-cats}) has arrows of different arity, generalizing the notion of $n$-ary functions on sets.
 The data of a multicategory is specified via the signature below:

 In this signature, $A_1$ is the sort of arrows known from categories, with one ``input'' object.
 The sort $A_0$ denotes arrows with no inputs, the sort $A_2$ arrows of 2 inputs, and so on.
+As in \cref{eg:unbiased-monoidal}, we can use either $\exo{\Nat}$ (if it is cofibrant) or $\Nat$ for the infinite families of objects at ranks 1 and 2.

-Accordingly, we have composition operations for such morphisms: the sort $T_{1;1}$ denotes the composition of two arrows with one input each---the composition known from categories.
-The sort $T_{1,1;2}$ denotes composition of two unary arrows with one arrow of two inputs, resulting in a composite arrow of two inputs.
+We then have composition operations for such morphisms.
+For instance, the sort $T_{1;1}$ denotes the composition of two arrows with one input each---the composition known from categories.
+Similarly, the sort $T_{1,1;2}$ denotes composition of two unary arrows with one arrow of two inputs, resulting in a composite arrow of two inputs.
+The general operation sort is $T_{k_1,\dots,k_n;n}$, denoting the composition of $n$ arrows having arities $k_1,\dots,k_n$ with one arrow having $n$ inputs.

 The signature for multicategories also includes an equality sort $E_i \rightrightarrows A_i$ for each $i$, but for readability we have omitted these from the main diagram.
 On a structure of this signature we can impose suitable axioms for the composition and identity in such a way that a model of the resulting theory is precisely a multicategory in the usual sense.